Move Android devices from device administrator to personally-owned work profile management

 Some actions to consider include:

 • Send push notification to end user: Configure this action to send push notifications to the device administrator devices.
-When a user selects the notification, it will launch the Android Company Portal to the Update device settings page where they can start the flow to move to personally-owned work profile management.
+When a user selects the notification, the Android Company Portal opens to the Update device settings screen.
+Users can start the flow from there to set up their work profile.

 • https://portal.manage.microsoft.com/UpdateSettings.aspx.